RoastPotatoes/roastpotatoes.github.io/_posts/2015-07-21-week-in-keyboards-5.md

 ---
 layout: post
-title: "Week in Keyboards #5"
+title: "Week in Keyboards V5"
 description: ""
 category:
 - weekinkeyboards

 tags: [Keyboardr, Atomic, Ortholinear, Keyboardio, KC60, AUNK, Smart68]
+redirect_from: "/2015/07/21-week-in-keyboards-5/"
 ---
 I was away last week and I regret not writing the week in keyboards for that week.
 This week I will cover everything for this week, and the week I missed.
 Sorry for the inconvenience.

 # Keyboards
 ## Smart68